Should I Ask Again Or Move On?

 4. When you feel embarrassed to reach out again

-Your intuition is telling you the effort is one-sided.
+Your intuition already knows the effort is one-sided.

 5. When they cancel without trying to reschedule